dahshury/WinSTT/README.md

 <!-- - The .EXE versions of the program can be detected as viruses.
 This is [common](https://medium.com/@markhank/how-to-stop-your-python-programs-being-seen-as-malware-bfd7eb407a7) as this program is compiled using Pyinstaller.
 You  can check the [CPU version Virustotal](https://www.virustotal.com/gui/file/dd6483c19dd3abc2ffa0508da80d9e514806413895b347655bfc45e49d45e681?nocache=1) to confirm this isn't malicious.
 You can also alternatively use the python .py version to avoid this problem. -->
 - Upon loading the app for the first time, Please wait for the model files to be downloaded, (about 1 GB for CPU version, 3 GB for GPU version) this will depend on your internet connection.
 After the model is downloaded, no internet connection needed unless you change the model.
 - The app will automatically detect if audio is present in the speech.
-If not, or if an error occurs, it will output a message inside the app.
+If not, or if an error occurs, it will output a message inside the app and inside the logs folder.
 - The application only records while the record key is held down.
 - You can use this app using a CPU, it will run Whisper-Turbo quantized by default.
 However, if you have a CUDA GPU, the app will run the full version and this will increase the speed and the accuracy and is highly recommended.
 - The application does not transcribe audio that is less than 0.5 second long.
 If your sentence is short, consider not letting go of the button until 0.5s has passed.
-- Currently, supporting only a single hotkey, not a combination of keys.
 <!-- - The app contains no viruses.
 It was compiled using Pyinstaller. -->

 ## Acknowledgments